victorths/conduit/conduit/doc/source/docs/auth/controllers.md

 ## Issue Authorization Codes with AuthCodeController

 An `AuthCodeController` manages the OAuth 2.0 authorization code flow.
-The authorization code flow is used when an Conduit application allows third party applications access to authorized resources.
+The authorization code flow is used when a Conduit application allows third party applications access to authorized resources.

-Let's say you've built an Conduit application that allows people to store notes for themselves.
+Let's say you've built a Conduit application that allows people to store notes for themselves.
 Now, a friend approaches you with their application that is a to-do list.
 Instead of building their own note-taking feature, your friend wants users of their application to access the notes the user has stored in your application.
 While trustworthy, you don't want your friend to have access to the username and passwords of your subscribers.

 Your friend adds a link to their application that takes the user to an HTML page hosted by your server.
 The user enters their credentials in this page, which sends a `POST` request to your server.
 Your server responds by redirecting the user's browser back into your friend's application.
 An _authorization code_ is included in the query string of the redirect URL.